 At LEO Academy Trust we believe that music making is a powerful and personal experience that can aid children’s development in so many ways; academically, physically, socially and emotionally.
 Our aim is to provide every child with a high quality music education which engages, inspires and nurtures a love of music and so in turn, increases self confidence, creativity and achievement.

 In Year 4 children take part in Whole Class Ensemble Tuition (WCET).
 This is delivered by experienced tutors from Sutton Music Service.
 During this time pupils learn to play an instrument from either the brass, woodwind or string family and develop their music notation skills.
-Pupils have the opportunity to share their learning with parents in a performance at the end of the year.
+Pupils have the opportunity to share their learning with parents in termly performances culminating in an end of year performance at the Fairfield Halls.
 Continuation lessons are offered to pupils in year 5 and 6 where pupils are taught individually or in small groups.